This is the Story of the first time I was charged with doing science.

-- 10 June 2015: This long day was filled with interviews with officials, decision-makers, and law enforcers.
+10 June 2015: A bloody long day, filled with interviews with government officials, decision-makers and law enforcers.
 Spoke a great deal about morality; learnt close to nothing.
 Sidebar: I would not look good in prison stripes.

-- February and beyond: I know we will never be able to capture the true value of nature, how could we!
+2 February 2016: I know we will never be able to capture the true value of nature, how could we!
 But if used effectively we can use these assessments as a tool for achieving conservation, to convince communities, governments, the world to take action, to start caring!